Terrormisu99/Porfolio/VerilogWork/SystolicArray/README.md

 +-------------------------+------+-------+-----------+-------+
 ```

-## Creating your design :

-### Design [Lab3a]
-You have to create two documents -- `lab3.dot` and `lab3.json`.

-1. [`lab3.dot`] Draw a high-level picture of your systolic array for 2x2 design and clearly label all connections between blocks and how they interact with the top-level `A` and `B` ports.
-    A _graphviz_ template is provided.
-Edit this file using `vi` or `emacs` and run the following to generate a PDF diagram for submission.
-Only edit the `fillme` text labels.
-    ```
-    dot -Tpdf lab3.dot > lab3.pdf
-    ```
-2. [`lab3.json`] Draw a timing diagram for one complete execution of a 2x2 systolic array for a 4x4 matrix.
-The timing diagram should show symbolic values for each signal as computation proceeds through the systolic array.
-Assume that signals `in_a` and `in_b`, also declared in `systolic.sv`, are connected to the `in_a` and `in_b` inputs of each PE (for example, `in_a[0][0]` for the `in_a` input of the top-left PE at position `(0,0)`).
-    You need to fill `lab3.json` in Wavedrom syntax for signals `init`, `valid_D`, and `D`.
-Compile this to PNG for submission.
-    ```
-    wavedrom-cli -i lab3.json -p lab3.png
-    ```

-You may notice that because the testbench is synchronous, there is one cycle of latency between the address signals and the data provided to your module.
-You can assume (if it makes your design easier) that the data provided after reset is deasserted, and before the valid data, is always zero and therefore does not affect the result if your PEs begin accumulation immediately after reset.

 ### Complete Implementation [Lab 3b]

 You must provide RTL implementations of the following designs with associated interfaces.
 Only make changes to these three files.